 Many people need to take ASM, or other treatment, for the long-term to keep their seizures under control.
 However, for some people, their epilepsy goes into 'spontaneous remission' and seizures stop happening.
 This can depend on the underlying cause of seizures.
-If this happens for you, you and your specialist may decide together to gradually stop your treatment, and they can help you do this safely.
+If this happens, you and your specialist may decide together to gradually stop your treatment, and they can help you do this safely.
+You should never stop taking your ASM without medical supervision.